Le Château: Restructuring: 2003-2011

 In 2003, Segal acknowledged the "disposable fashion" stereotype, and said the company "forgot about" the product.
 "We might have been sloppy," he said.
 "But now we're putting in more money and time.
 We have an inspection system and a young lady who's a grad of a textile school.
 We never had that before."
-Since then, Le Château has been trying to build up its brand image, and shed the image that its clothes are "only for wearing to nightclubs," a view that still persists.
+Since then, Le Château has been trying to build up its brand image and shed the image that its clothes are "only for wearing to nightclubs," a view that still persists.
 That year, it released a collection based on the 1960s-set Renée Zellweger movie, Down with Love and was the exclusive supplier of clothing to Canadian Idol contestants.

 Rebranding: 2012-2019

 With many US retailers expanding into Canada, including competitor Express, and fast fashion stores such as H&M and Zara gaining market share, Le Château relaunched their brand in 2012.
 The company went from apparel for young shoppers to "new concept" stores carrying better quality, grown-up clothes at various price points.
 The rebranding was complete with a new logo and new white, sterile, more upscale stores, with nickel fixtures and glass shelving.
 Known for their tailored and form-fitting clothes, it sells formal wear, casual wear, evening wear, and footwear.
-Le Chateau now has over 240 stores in Canada.
-While Le Château is publicly traded, the company is tightly held with 67% of shares owned by Silverstone, the company's board, executives and two institutional investors.
+At this point, Le Chateau had over 240 stores in Canada.
+While Le Château is publicly traded, the company is tightly held with 67% of shares owned by Silverstone, the company's board, executives, and two institutional investors.
 In addition, the shares have less than 2% of voting rights.
-The current CEO is Segal's wife, Jane Segal.
+The CEO at the time was Segal's wife, Jane Silverstone-Segal, following her promotion during the 2008 restructuring.

-To further the new company direction, Le Château clothes were featured in the Canadian film, After the Ball, featuring stars such as Chris Noth, Portia Doubleday and Lauren Holly.The movie was released across Canada in early 2015.
+To further the new company direction, Le Château clothes were featured in the Canadian film, After the Ball, featuring stars such as Chris Noth, Portia Doubleday and Lauren Holly.
+The movie was released across Canada in early 2015.
 Le Chateau used this opportunity to launch a clothing line named Lauren's Closet, a fashion line inspired by Lauren Holly.

 In 2017, Le Château delisted from the Toronto Stock Exchange, and relisted on the TSX Venture Exchange, because it no longer met the Toronto Stock Exchange's listing requirements.
 The company has recently experienced significant financial trouble, with losses of $35 million a year from 2014 to 2016, and has been forced to borrow from founder Herschel Segal.

-CCAA bankruptcy filing and closure: 2020 & 2021
+Bankruptcy and liquidation: 2020-2021

-In July 2020, after several months of declining business, and hindered further by the COVID-19 pandemic in Canada, Le Château stated there is "significant doubt" it will survive another year.
+In July 2020, after several months of declining business and hindered further by the COVID-19 pandemic in Canada, Le Château stated there is "significant doubt" it will survive another year.

-In October 2020, Le Château announced the of closing all 123 stores across Canada.
+In October 2020, Le Château announced the closing of all 123 stores across Canada.
 Stores remained in operation during its liquidation process, however about 1,400 jobs were lost when the chain ceased operation.

-April 18, 2021, marked the end of the online store permanently.

-Its remaining assets were sold in June 2021 to Suzy's Inc.
+On April 18, 2021, the online store was closed down.
+In June 2021, the remaining assets of the brand were sold to Suzy's Inc.